Sab-Ben/Developpez-une-application-full-stack-complete/README.md

 ## Contribute to the project
 This application is available on my github, it must be clone with command line "git clone https://github.com/Sab-Ben/Developpez-une-application-full-stack-complete.git".
-When the project is cloned, it must be create a database with MySQL and use file script.sql available via Developpez-une-application-full-stack-complete/src/main/resources/script.sql
+When the project is cloned, use file script.sql available via Developpez-une-application-full-stack-complete/src/main/resources/script.sql